yWorks/yfiles-for-html-demos/demos/tutorial-yfiles-basic-features/09-data-binding/README.md

 ```
 // Set the tooltip content
-evt.toolTip = node.tag ? node.tag.toLocaleString() : 'Not set'
+evt.toolTip =
+  'Created: ' +
+  (node.tag instanceof Date
+    ? new Intl.RelativeTimeFormat().format(
+        node.tag.getTime() - new Date().getTime(),
+        'seconds'
+      )
+    : 'Who knows?')
 ```

 Note

 Since this demo focuses on storing the data, the tooltip and context menu code is not explained in detail.
-See the [Tooltips Demo](../../application-features/tooltips/) and the [Context Menu Demo](../../input/contextmenu/) for more information.
+See the application-features-tooltips and the [Context Menu Demo](../../input/contextmenu/) for more information.

 [10 Layout](../../tutorial-yfiles-basic-features/10-layout/)